stephenharris/Event-Organiser/readme.md

 | [Demo](http://wp-event-organiser.com/demo/)
 | [Booking Add-on](http://wp-event-organiser.com/pro-features)

+### What's new ###
+* Venue map icons are now filtered - [allowing you to change the map icons](http://wp-event-organiser.com/blog/tutorial/changing-the-venue-map-icon/).
+* ICAL parser API now available for third-party plug-ins
+* Updated fullCalendar to latest version
+* Javascript actions and filters added

 ### Features ###

-* Adds an **event custom post type** that fits naturally into WordPress and allows for all the functionality of 'posts'.
+### For the user ###

 * Create one-time events or reoccuring events.
 * Allows complex reoccuring patterns for events.
 You can create events that last an arbirtary time, and repeat over a specified period.
 Supports complex schedules such as *On the third Tuesday of every fourth month* or *Every month on the 16th*.
 * Ability to add or remove specific dates to an event
-* **Venue admin page** to add and maintain the venues for your events, with Google maps support and a fully-featured content editor.
-* Custom metaboxes and meta data support for venues.
-* The **Calendar widget**  displays a calendar (identical to the standard WordPress Calendar) that highlights events with links to the events archive page, listing events occuring that day.
-* The **Event List widget**  outputs a list of events, and allows you to specify the number of events, restrict to event categories or venues and their order etc.
-* The **Event Agenda widget**.
-* Year, month and day archive pages
-* Relative date queries (for example, query events that finished in the last 24 hours, or events starting in the coming week).
-* The **Calendar and Event List shortcodes**, similiar to their respective widgets, for use in themes or in posts and pages.
-* Shortcode to dislay a public version of the admin **'full calendar'**.
-* The **Venue map shortcodes** to display a map of a venue.
-*  **Custom permissions** allow to specifiy which roles have the ability to create, edit and delete events or manage venues.
-* **Template** pages include in the plug-in for 'quick-start'.
-These can be over-ridden by including the appropriately named template files in your theme folder.
 * **Event functions** available which extend the post functions (e.g. `the_title()`,`get_the_author()`, `the_author()`) to ouput or return event data (the start date-time, the venue etc).
 For examples of their use see the [documentation](http://www.wp-event-organiser.com/documentation/function-reference/) or the included template files.
+* Create and maintain venues for your events, with **Google maps** support and a fully-featured content editor.
+* **Widgets**:
+  * Calendar widget - displays a calendar (identical to the standard WordPress Calendar)
+  * Event List widget - displays a list of events, with options to specify the number of events, restrict by categories or venues etc.
+  * Event Agenda widget
+* Year, month and day archive pages
+* **Shortcodes**:
+  * (full)Calendar, includes optional category & venue filters.
+  * (widget) Calendar
+  * Event List (similar to Event List widget)
+  * Event Agenda (similar to Event Agenda widget)
+  * Venue map
+* **Relative date queries** (for example, query events that finished in the last 24 hours, or events starting in the coming week).
 * Assign events to categories and tags, and view events by category or tag.
 * Color-coded event categories.
+* **Custom permissions** allow to specifiy which roles have the ability to create, edit and delete events or manage venues.
 * Venue pages, to view events by venue.
 * **Export/import** events to and from ICAL files.
 * Delete individual occurrences of events.